silinternational/developer-portal/README.md

-We recommend using that as the `FROM` in your own Dockerfile in your own private repo, where you would `COPY` into your own Docker image the files needed by SimpleSAMLphp (if using SAML logins), your own `/data/public/img/logos/site-logo.png`, etc. Your Dockerfile should put the SAML files into `/tmp/ssp-overrides`, since the `run.sh` script will copy from there into the SimpleSAMLphp folders within the `vendor` folder after installing composer dependencies.
+We recommend using that as the `FROM` in your own Dockerfile in your own private repo, where you would `COPY` into your own Docker image the files needed by SimpleSAMLphp (if using SAML logins), your own `/data/public/img/logos/site-logo.png`, etc.

+Your Dockerfile should (in this order)...

+1. Put any custom SAML files into `/tmp/ssp-overrides`.
+2. Run the `/tmp/install-deps-and-ssp-overrides.sh`, since it will move the SAML files into the SimpleSAMLphp folders within the `vendor` folder after installing composer dependencies.

 ### Example Dockerfile using this as the FROM ###

-    FROM silintl/developer-portal:1.3.4
+    FROM silintl/developer-portal:4.0.0

-    # Make sure /data is available
-    RUN mkdir -p /data
+    ENV REFRESHED_AT 2021-04-08

-    # Copy in a custom vhost configuration (if necessary)
+    # Put in place any additional custom SAML files:
-    COPY build/vhost.conf /etc/apache2/sites-enabled/

-    # Copy the SimpleSAMLphp configuration files to a temporary location
     COPY build/ssp-overrides /tmp/ssp-overrides

+    # Put dependencies and SSP overrides in their final location
+    RUN /tmp/install-deps-and-ssp-overrides.sh

+    # Copy in any custom files needed, which are stored in this repo.
+    COPY build/favicons /data/public
     COPY build/logos /data/public/img/logos

     WORKDIR /data

     EXPOSE 80

     # Record now as the build date/time (in a friendly format).
     RUN date -u +"%B %-d, %Y, %-I:%M%P (%Z)" > /data/protected/data/version.txt

     CMD ["/data/run.sh"]